 NGWA Guidance Document

 NGWA published Groundwater and PFAS: State of Knowledge and Practice, a guidance document on per- and polyfluoroalkyl substances (PFAS).
-The guidance document, created by
+The guidance document,

-and knowledge related to per- and polyfluoroalkyl (PFAS) compounds.
+known science and knowledge related to per- and polyfluoroalkyl (PFAS) compounds.
 It summarizes the fate, transport, remediation, and treatment of PFAS, as well as current technologies, methods, and field procedures.

 NGWA PFAS Experts